waimea-igdaikee/200-dtd-assessment/docs/design.md

 - Attractive, aesthetically pleasing website
 - Suitable level of language (i.e. not too advanced or basic)

+These needs have been met by the website.
+The first two are obvious - that's basic functionality which it is trivial to see my website has.
+By using and building on top of PicoCSS, an elegant, attractive CSS framework, my website is very aesthetically appealing - this is discussed further below on the "Review of Aesthetics" section.
+I have ensured the level of languge complexity used on the website is right for the my Mum's target demographic - not too simple or complex - and feedback from the public has confirmed this:
+> I think it's easy to tell what's going on - it's clear who Valerie is and what her services are.

-...and the needs identified for my Mum were:
+The needs identified for my Mum were:
 - Interface to view and manage bookings
 - Simple and easy to use interface
 - Foolproof

-All these needs have been met through feedback and iterative design.
-The end result can be seen in the video.
+Through lots of back and forth feedback through the process of iterative design, my Mum is very happy with the admin panel.
+It allows her to do all she needs to do, is simple enough for her to be able to use without a hitch, and it has error prevention to prevent accidental mistakes or misclicks from having any repercussions.

 ### Meeting the System Requirements

 Replace this text with a brief evaluation of how well you met the requirements that you defined at the start of the project, etc. Look back at the list of features / functionality you initially set and discuss how well your system has implemented each one.

+The idenfified requirements at the start were:
+- Database-connected website
+- Has information about the business
+- Allows members of the public to create bookings for different services
+- Allows admins to view and manage bookings

+This was a high-level overview of what I needed the website to do, and it has met all these requirements well.
+This can be seen in the video.

 ### Review of Aesthetics

-After getting lots of feedback from both the public and my Mum, and after plenty of design iteration right from the very first sketches, my website is now optimally aesthetically pleasing.
-The design can be seen in the video.
+After getting lots of feedback from both the public and my Mum, and after plenty of design iteration right from the very first sketches, my website is now optimally aesthetically pleasing:
+> Love the colours.
+> The website looks clean, I like it.
+> [My mum] said she likes the new yellow colour.

 ### Review of Accessibility